Article

 What are the Benefits of a Hybrid Workforce?

-A hybrid workforce offers benefits for the employer and the employee alike.
-Consider the following:
+A hybrid workforce offers benefits for organizations, business leaders, and the employees alike.
+Consider the following advantages that support both people and the organization's performance:

 1. Employees can work from the location where they’re more productive